-How the Stock Market Affects the US Economy and Vice Versa
+How the Stock Market Affects the U.S. Economy

 The stock market is an excellent economic indicator for the U.S. economy.
 It reflects how well all listed companies are doing.
 If investors are confident, they will buy stocks, stock mutual funds, or stock options.
 Some experts believe markets predict what the savviest investors think the economy will be doing in about six months.